 A hectic lifestyle, ageing, health problems and bad routines can cause you to look tired even if you get your 8 hours plus power naps.
 Getting that glow and fresh look back depends on many factors.
 But first, here are some signs of tiredness and exhaustion that might be edging people on to ask if you had a bad night.

 - Dark Circles: Dark areas of skin near the eyes are a tell-tale sign of insomnia and of not getting enough rest.
-Dark circles also crop up because of fatigue, emotional distress or dehydration.
+Dark circles also creep up because of fatigue, emotional distress or dehydration.

 - Puffy Eyes: Puffy eyes can be caused by a lot of things.
 A puffy eye is caused by fluid retention in the eye’s connective tissues, often due to overconsumption of salt or lack of sleep.
 A thyroid problem or consumption of alcohol can be a reason too.